zufre/react-create-element-cb-000/README.md

 Make sure to refresh the page, and voila, our title appears!

 ## Becoming a parent
-Now that we know how to render stuff, let's make our app a little more complex by introducing childr elements.
+Now that we know how to render stuff, let's make our app a little more complex by introducing child elements.
 We'll create an element to render our title in (let's call it a container).
 Remember how we added a text child in our `title` component?
 Now we're going to add an element as a child, so we pass it by reference instead of using a string: